jeanverster/react-native-styled-toast/README.md

 ## Usage

-`react-native-styled-toast` uses `styled-components` and `styled-system` under the hood, so please ensure you have these installed in your project.
-It also makes use of the `Constants` API from `expo-constants`, so you will need that too.
+`react-native-styled-toast` is built to work with both vanilla react-native apps as well as react-native apps bootstrapped with Expo.
+It utilizes `styled-components` and `styled-system` under the hood to facilitate theming.

-Because this component relies on theming, you need to ensure that you've wrapped your app in the `ThemeProvider` component from `styled-components` - then use the `ToastProvider` and wrap the rest of your app:
+Because the toasts rely on theming, you need to ensure that you've wrapped your app in the `ThemeProvider` component from `styled-components` - then use the `ToastProvider` and wrap the rest of your app:

 ```jsx
 import { ThemeProvider } from 'styled-components'